As a G Suite administrator, you can tailor Gmail for your organization and users. You can:

 Tip: Use the search box to find a setting.

-It can take up to an hour for changes to propagate to user accounts.
+It can take up to 24 hours for changes to propagate to user accounts.
 Wait for a quiet period at work to change several settings at once, so that it doesn’t affect message delivery.

 Note: If you set up POP3 mail fetching, any settings you configure for incoming mail apply to mail fetcher messages as well.

 Some settings use hover controls.
-Hover controls only appear when you point at a setting.
-Additional hover controls appear after you configure a setting.
-You might see the following hover options:
+Hover controls only open when you point at a setting.
+More hover controls open after you configure a setting.
+The following hover options might open:

 - Configure—Use this control if you haven't configured the setting yet.